 3.27 in x 3.27 in without mount | 398 g | ✅ IP54 | White matte plastic | ❎ | ✅ Up to 3 hours |

-Without exaggerating, Nest Cam is beautiful for a security camera.
-The elegant curves, sturdy matte casing, and ultra-minimal look make it possibly one of the most attractive IP cameras on the market.
+Nest Cam is thoughtfully designed.
+The elegant curves, sturdy matte casing, and minimal look make it one of the chicest IP cameras on the market.

 Some will find its hefty weight annoying, others will find it to be an indication of a high quality build.
 I’m somewhere in the middle.
 I think it limits how much people will use the camera indoors.

-Battery life will vary dramatically depending on traffic and other variables, so there’s no way to provide a firm guarantee of how strong it is.
+Battery life will vary dramatically depending on motion traffic and other variables, so there’s no way to provide a firm guarantee of how long it lasts.
 Generally, expect 1.5 months to 7 months, the latter being an estimate for a very quiet area.

 Unfamiliar with IP ratings?
 Here’s why they matter.